/Actions/orders taken against health practitioners/Nnabuike Johnson Omeh

 The restrictions imposed include the following requirements:

-• The practitioner must not practise outside the hours of 6am to 6pm.
+• The practitioner must only practise between the hours of 6am and 6:00pm.

 Period of action or order